FOR EVERY CHILD, THE SAME RIGHTS

 Group work: (Think-pair-share) Handout copies of the Convention.
 Ask pairs to think about the 9 forms of discrimination and discuss how this might impact on children’s rights, which communities in Ireland are most vulnerable to discrimination and what can individuals to prevent discrimination.

 Feedback: Go around the room and ask the participants to share their feedback.
 Ask if there are any forms of discrimination Irish legislation does not cover.
 Think back to the video, could it be argued age and socioeconomic status are not protected against discrimination?
 Discuss

 Video: For Every Child, Every Right

-The aim of this activity is to delve deeper into different forms of discriminations and the impact they have on individuals and society.
-Participants will be encouraged to think of actions they can to take to combat discrimination.
+The aim of this activity is to delve deeper into different forms of discrimination and the impact it has on individuals and society.
+Participants will be encouraged to think of actions they can take to combat discrimination.
 Discussion Cards

 Group work: Divide into groups based on the eight discrimination discussion cards.
-Ask students to discuss the form of discrimination outlined on their discussion card.
+Ask students to discuss the form of discrimination outlined on their discussion cards.
 Remind participants that these issues can affect some more deeply than others, especially those who have experienced discrimination.
-Caution the group to be respectful, to listen and include all voices and to not make assumptions.
+Caution the group to be respectful, to listen and include all voices, and to not make assumptions.
 Refer to the guidance on sensitive topics

 Feedback: Ask groups to summarise their discussions for the wider group.
 Close the activity acknowledging the difficult discussions and reminding participants of the supports available.